Cyclokitty/100DaysOfCode2/log.md

 Spent the afternoon napping and soldering.
 I did not nap duing the soldering.
 That would end badly.
 I finished the starter project -- it worked on the first attempt!
 My solders still look crummy but I ordered some printed circuit boards(pcb) for practicing.
 I should also order more wire and solder.

 Working on the hackerrank beginner challenges.
 They are easy so far.
 It's more a matter of figuring out how they want the answer because it gets re-formatted for testing.

+Read more of my data structures book.
+Need to try out the examples and make notes.